As one's usage of DOS increases along

 What follows is basic information on DOS variables, what they are, and their typical usage.
 As with other discussions at this website, deep detail will not be gone into.
 If you want to know more about this aspect of DOS, see your DOS manual's section on Variables, and/or the Command Reference, and/or the On-Screen Help.
 Alternatively, obtain some DOS books.
 (See DOS Publications.)

-Be aware that not everything presented here may work for your version or manufacturer of DOS.
-In particular, 1980's DOS versions often react differently than today's.
+Realise that not everything presented here may work for your manufacturer or version of DOS.
+In particular, 1980s and 90s DOS versions often react differently than today's.
 As well, there are even variances among versions and software from a given manufacturer.
 What is presented here will use common, recent methods for the most part.
 Despite differences, the concepts still hold true, and learning to use variables will be one more brick in the structure of a strong DOS knowledge.

 WITHOUT PERMISSION FROM THE AUTHOR ©